cosmos/cosmos-sdk/docs/architecture/adr-017-historical-header-module.md

 ### Positive

-- Easy retrieval of headers & state roots for recent past heights by modules anywhere in the SDK
+- Easy retrieval of headers & state roots for recent past heights by modules anywhere in the SDK.
-- No RPC calls to Tendermint required
+- No RPC calls to Tendermint required.
-- No ABCI alterations required
+- No ABCI alterations required.

 ### Negative

-- Duplicates header data in Tendermint & the application (additional disk usage)
+- Duplicates header data in Tendermint & the application (additional disk usage) - in the long term, an approach such as [this](https://github.com/tendermint/tendermint/issues/4210) might be preferable.

 ### Neutral